Calvinism, Hyperspirituality, & the Use of Means - Glenn Conjurske

 Calvinism, Hyperspirituality, & the Use of Means

-The Calvinistic system is hyperspiritual throughout, making all of God, and nothing of man, who is made in his image—-making all of the direct working of God, and nothing of the means which he has created.
-We do not accuse all Calvinists of the same degree of error in this, for Calvinism exists in many varying degrees, and most Calvinists are very inconsistent, holding sundry self-contradictory doctrines at the same time, for in spite of all its pride, Calvinism is a very shallow system, as much against reason as it is against Scripture.
+The Calvinistic system is hyperspiritual throughout, making all of God, and nothing of man, who is made in his image—making all of the direct working of God, and nothing of the means which He has created.
+We do not accuse all Calvinists of the same degree of error in this, for Calvinism exists in many varying degrees, and most Calvinists are very inconsistent, holding sundry self-contradictory doctrines at the same time.
+In spite of all its pride, Calvinism is a very shallow system, as much against reason as it is against Scripture.
 Alas, it is common enough with Calvinists to despise the “carnal reason” which would set them right, speaking their double-talk and holding their self-contradictions directly in the teeth of sound reason.

-With regard to the use of means, in common with all the hyperspiritual, they often profess one thing, and practice another.
+With regard to the use of means, in common with all the hyperspiritual, they often profess one thing and practice another.
 This was apparent to the homespun wisdom of Peter Cartwright, who addressed them as follows: “If you so firmly believe in the decrees, why are you afraid of fire, guns, of being drowned, etc.?
 The truth is, there may be theoretical Calvinists, but there never was nor ever will be a practical one; they are all as fearful of dying as any Arminian on earth.”
-We trust our Calvinistic friends will take no offence if I—-who was once a thorough Calvinist myself—-bring them face to face with such reason and Scripture as will force them to face some of the absurdities of their system.
+We trust our Calvinistic friends will take no offense if I—who was once a thorough Calvinist myself—bring them face to face with such reason and Scripture as will force them to face some of the absurdities of their system.

 I pause to illustrate my remarks by one example.
-The Bible says, in Ephesians 5:25, that “Christ loved the church, and gave himself for it.”
-Some will insist that this means he loved the church and none else, and that he gave himself for it alone.
+The Bible says in Ephesians 5:25, “Christ loved the church, and gave himself for it.”
+Some will insist that this means He loved the church and none else, and that He gave Himself for it alone.
 But see how this makes void both reason and other scriptures.
 First, reason.
-The same apostle who says that Christ loved the church, and gave himself for it, says in Galatians 2:20 that he “loved me, and gave himself for me.”
-Now if the former verse must mean “the church only,” then by parity of reason the latter must mean “me only,” which is a plain absurdity.
-As for Scripture, the Bible repeatedly affirms that Christ “gave himself a ransom for all,” that he “tasted death for every man,” that he is the propitiation “not for our sins only, but also for the sins of the whole world.”
+The same apostle who says that Christ loved the church, and gave himself for it, says in Galatians 2:20 that He “loved me, and gave himself for me.”
+Now, if the former verse must mean “the church only,” then by parity of reason, the latter must mean “me only,” which is a plain absurdity.
+As for Scripture, the Bible repeatedly affirms that Christ “gave himself a ransom for all,” that He “tasted death for every man,” that He is the propitiation “not for our sins only, but also for the sins of the whole world.”
 But in order to maintain a foolishly technical and extreme interpretation of the one scripture, all the others must be watered down and explained away, to the point that their plain meaning is discarded altogether.
-Such is the usual method of Calvinism—-as it is of hyperspirituality in general, and of all error of every sort.
+Such is the usual method of Calvinism—as it is of hyperspirituality in general, and of all error of every sort.

 This may have been too much even for my friend the Calvinist, for he never offered to take me to a Reformed church again.
 Nor was there any need, for there was Calvinism enough at the Bible school, and within a year I was as Calvinistic as anybody.